What Size Generator Will I Need as Back-Up Power for a House in Australia?

 Diesel Generator vs Solar Generator

-Living in times where renewable and clean energy is always in focus, you might be trying to decide between a diesel generator and a generator that runs on solar power.
+Living in times where renewable and clean energy is always in focus, you might be trying to decide between a diesel generator or a solar powered generator.
 The good news is that both types of generators are robust.

 A solar-powered generator is more economical to run as it doesn’t run on fuel.
 However, on the flip side, diesel generators offer reliability.
 If power is out, due to poor weather or you may want to operate your generator all through the night, a diesel generator is your solution.